ArchipelagoMW/Archipelago/worlds/terraria/docs/setup_en.md

     digit number.
     - If you're not hosting your game on the Archipelago website, change "Address" to the server's URL or IP address
 3. Create a new character and world as normal (or use an existing one if you prefer).
+Terraria may be significantly more difficult with this mod, so consider choosing a lower difficulty than you normally would.
 4. Open the world in single player or multiplayer
 5. When you're ready, open chat, and enter "/apstart" to start the game